GoogleCloudPlatform/solutions-workshops/grpc-xds/docs/verify-traffic-director-apis-permissions.md

     Replace `ROLE` with the role you want to grant, e.g., `roles/compute.instanceAdmin` for the Compute Instance Admin role.

+    Grant all the roles required to your Google Account on the project:

+    ```shell
+    for role in \
+      roles/artifactregistry.admin \
+      roles/compute.instanceAdmin \
+      roles/compute.networkAdmin \
+      roles/compute.securityAdmin \
+      roles/container.admin \
+      roles/iam.serviceAccountAdmin \
+      roles/iam.serviceAccountUser \
+      roles/privateca.admin \
+      roles/resourcemanager.projectIamAdmin \
+      roles/serviceusage.serviceUsageAdmin
+    do
+      gcloud projects add-iam-policy-binding $PROJECT_ID \
+        --member user:$(gcloud config get account) \
+        --role $role
+    done
+    ```

     You need the permissions of the
     [Project IAM Admin role (`roles/resourcemanager.projectIamAdmin`)](https://cloud.google.com/iam/docs/understanding-roles#resourcemanager.projectIamAdmin)
     on the project to grant roles on the project.

+    It can take a minute or two for policy bindings to become active.

     If you want to see how a change to an IAM policy binding might impact access before making the change, you can use the